Apple wins Samsung tablet ban in Australian court

 In her ruling, judge Bennett offered Samsung the opportunity of a quick final ruling on the patent dispute.

-In short, Samsung has indicated that missing Christmas in Australia could be less of a problem for the company than rushing its defense and risking defeat on a key patent ruling.
+In short, Samsung has indicated that missing Christmas in Australia could be less of a problem for the company than rushing its defence and risking defeat on a key patent ruling.

-Samsung can appeal against the decision on the temporary ban within 14 days of the release of the written judgment, due on Friday.
+Samsung can appeal against the decision on the temporary ban within 14 days of the release of the written judgement, due on Friday.

 Facebook Inc said it would provide information about ads displayed on its platform for an audit, months after the social network admitted to overstating key ad metrics.